timothycrosley/blog/content/project_5_hypothesis_auto.md

-Title: Introducing hypothesis-auto - An extensions for Hypothesis that provides fully automatic testing for type hinted functions.
+Title: Introducing hypothesis-auto - An extensions for Hypothesis that provides fully automatic testing for type hinted functions
 Date: 2019-09-19 4:00
 Author: timothycrosley
 Category: New Project